simplefoc/simplefoc.github.io/docs/simplefoc_library/code/sensors/encoder.md

 ```
 You can look into the `HMBGC_example.ino` example to see this code in action.
 #### Index pin configuration
-Enabling index pin in the case of the software interrupt is very simple.
+Enabling the index pin in the case of the software interrupt is very simple.
 You just need to provide it to the `Encoder` class initialization as additional parameter.
 ```cpp
 Encoder encoder = Encoder(pinA, pinB, cpr, index_pin);
 ```
 Afterwards you create the same type of callback buffering function as for `A` and `B` channels and using the `PCIManager` tools initialize and register the listener for the `index` channel as for the `A` and `B`.
 Here is a quick example:
-example:
 ```cpp
 // class init
 Encoder encoder =  Encoder(9, 10, 8192,11);